writethedocs/www/docs/conf/portland/2022/news/conference-going-virtual.rst

 The other major consideration is the health of Write the Docs.
 Reserving a venue and committing to an in-person event adds a large amount of financial risk to the organization.
-We are unsure of what attendence or sposnorship for the in-person event would look like, and having to cancel the event would be quite a hit to the organization.
+We are unsure of what attendance or sponsorship for the in-person event would look like, and having to cancel the event would be quite a hit to the organization.

 Once we thought more deeply about our options to move forward,